UPennCBE544/2023.github.io/Clusters.md

 ## Logging Into the Computing Clusters

-Once your account on Stampede2 has been activated, follow the instructions and tests to make sure everything is set up properly and functional.
+Once your account on Anvil has been activated, follow the instructions and tests to make sure everything is set up properly and functional.

 ## Contents
 1. [Installation](#installation)